gofynd/fyx/docs/index.rst

 --------

 - One click installation
-- choose partners you want to integrate
+- Choose partners you want to integrate
 - Be awesome
-- Make things faster
+- Build things faster
 - Send things even faster

 Installation